Cosmos DB

-Azure Cosmos DB is Microsoft's proprietary globally distributed, multi-model database service "for managing data at planet-scale" launched in May 2017.
-It is schema-agnostic, horizontally scalable, and generally classified as a NoSQL database.
+Azure Cosmos DB is a globally distributed, multi-model database service offered by Microsoft.
+It is designed to provide high availability, scalability, and low-latency access to data for modern applications.
+Unlike traditional relational databases, Cosmos DB is a NoSQL (meaning "Not only SQL", rather than "zero SQL") and vector database, which means it can handle unstructured, semi-structured, structured, and vector data types.

 Data model

 Internally, Cosmos DB stores "items" in "containers", with these two concepts being surfaced differently depending on the API used (these would be "documents" in "collections" when using the MongoDB-compatible API, for example).
 Containers are grouped in "databases", which are analogous to namespaces above containers.
 Containers are schema-agnostic, which means that no schema is enforced when adding items.

 By default, every field in each item is automatically indexed, generally providing good performance without tuning to specific query patterns.
 These defaults can be modified by setting an indexing policy which can specify, for each field, the index type and precision desired.
 Cosmos DB offers two types of indexes: